Dead Person Impersonation

 - In Revolutionary Girl Utena, Anthy impersonates the deceased Chida Mamiya to fool Mikage, who is implied to have mentally blocked out Mamiya's death (it's also suggested that Akio is using More Than Mind Control on Mamiya too).

-- In Part I, Orochimaru did the same with the former Kazekage's identity.
+- In Part I, Orochimaru stole the former Kazekage's identity.
+And skin.

 - Yu-Gi-Oh!
 5Ds: Following Yusei's death in an alternate future, Z-ONE underwent surgery to become Yusei all but literally, including learning Accel Synchro.
 He then travels back in time and duels the real Yusei.